Dominion Lending CentresDLCG · #1 for new mortgages · $84.5B in 2025

 What is a draw schedule and who controls it?+

 A draw schedule is the pre-agreed payment plan tied to construction progress (foundation → lock-up → drywall → finishing → completion).
 An independent appraiser or quantity surveyor inspects each stage and signs off before the lender releases funds.
-The lawyer also holds back 10% of each draw under the BC Builders Lien Act until the 55-day lien window closes.
+The lawyer also holds back 10% of each draw under provincial builders-lien rules until the lien period closes — the timeline differs between BC and Alberta (see the holdback question below).

 Does CMHC insure construction financing?+

 Yes — through MLI Select, CMHC's commercial multi-family program.
 It covers 5+ unit purpose-built rental construction with up to 95% loan-to-cost, 50-year amortization on the take-out, and the lowest commercial spreads in Canada — in exchange for affordability, energy-efficiency, or accessibility commitments.
-CMHC does not insure single-family construction.
+CMHC's multi-unit construction programs (like MLI Select) are for 5+ unit rental only — but CMHC homeowner default insurance can still be used on a new single-family build, funded through progress (draw) advances, where a recognized new-home warranty is in place.

 When does a private construction loan make sense?+

 Private construction capital is the right tool when (1) the land isn't yet entitled or shovel-ready, (2) the sponsor doesn't fit bank covenants, (3) timing is faster than a bank can close, or (4) an existing construction loan has a cost overrun and needs a rescue.
-Pricing is typically 9–13% plus a 1.5–3% lender fee, with the interest reserve capitalized into the loan.
+Pricing is typically 9–13% plus a 1–3% placement fee, with the interest reserve capitalized into the loan.

 We work with developers, builders, and individual clients to structure financing that moves with the project — from land acquisition through to completion and take-out financing.